MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-review-section-four.md

 * With Microsoft Flow, you can easily create **data loss prevention** (DLP) policies to tightly control which consumer services your business data can be shared with when your users create flows.

 ## What's next?

 Congratulations!
 You have finished Microsoft Flow Guided Learning!
+For more detail on any of the topics you learned, see the in-depth [Microsoft Flow documentation](https://aka.ms/q2613b).